mavviepug/chelseahairclinic.co.uk/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 Struggling With Hair Loss?

-At Hair GP in London, we are committed to guiding you through your hair loss journey with personalised treatments and a compassionate environment.
+At Chelsea Hair Clinic in the heart of London, we are committed to guiding you through your hair loss journey with personalised treatments and a compassionate environment.

 Our mission is to help you regain confidence and enhance your well-being, empowering you to embrace a happier, healthier life.
 {{% /blocks/lead %}}